hauntshadow/CS3535/README.md

 each beat has the last tatum taken out of it.
 The original EchoNest example had the last beat (or group of tatums) taken out of each bar.
 ##one_segment
 This code simply takes each bar and gets the first segment out of each bar in a song.
+This code was also an EchoNest example.
+However, this code was modified to get the first segment out of each bar, instead of retrieving the first beat out of each bar.